Blog / Liquid Liquid Extraction System / Comparing Liquid-Liquid Extraction Unit Designs: Batch vs. Continuous Systems

 Batch Process Applications

-Process engineers select batch systems when product purity and process validation are critical requirements.
-The ability to control each production step makes these systems ideal for high-value products.
+Process engineers select batch systems when product purity and process validation are required.
+The ability to control each production step benefits the output of high-value products.

 Continuous Process Applications